NON-STATE ACTORS IN EDUCATION

 State schools

-In Eritrea, most education in primary (four years, beginning at age six), lower secondary (three years, beginning at age 11) and upper secondary (four years, beginning at age 14) are state schools.
-Free compulsory basic education includes two years of pre-primary education until lower secondary education (9 years, ages 4-16) - ( 82% overall attendance of children in compulsory education in 2016).
+In Eritrea, most education at primary (four years, beginning at age six), lower secondary (three years, beginning at age 11) and upper secondary (four years, beginning at age 14) levels is provided in state schools.
+Free compulsory basic education includes two years of pre-primary education up until lower secondary education (9 years, ages 4-16).

-Complementary Elementary Education (CEE) for children who fail to enroll into elementary school at the right age, nomadic education for pastoral communities, and adult literacy, which targets adults who missed out on their educational opportunities.
-This alternative strategy of education provision is defined as: a three-year course equivalent to five years of elementary school; aimed at providing out-of-school boys and girls with the necessary skills and knowledge that will allow mainstreaming for those that are eligible into the formal education at the junior level, or access to vocational training.
+Complementary Elementary Education (CEE) targets children who fail to enrol into elementary school at the right age, pastoral communities, and adults who missed out on their educational opportunities.
+This alternative education strategy provides a three-year course equivalent to five years of elementary school, aimed at providing out-of-school boys and girls with the necessary skills and knowledge to enable them to access formal education at the junior level or vocational training.

 Non-state managed, state schools